Bagdad Cafe: Plot

 The cafe is regularly visited by an assortment of colorful characters, including strange ex-Hollywood set-painter Rudy Cox and glamorous tattoo artist Debby.
-Brenda's son Salome plays J. S. Bach preludes on the piano all day, and her teenaged daughter Phyllis is constantly coming and going with different guys.
+Brenda's son Salomon plays J. S. Bach preludes on the piano all day, and her teenaged daughter Phyllis is constantly coming and going with different guys.

 With an ability to quietly empathize with everyone she meets at the cafe, and helped by a passion for cleaning and performing magic tricks, Jasmin gradually transforms the cafe and all the people in it.
 Brenda herself metamorphosizes from being an angry, embittered aggressor to a more relaxed, happier person.
+Together, Jasmin with her magic tricks and Brenda with a friendlier attitude, make the cafe an attraction for truckers and local people.

 Thanks to their love, Jasmin also is able to overcome her loneliness.
 Rudy sees her as a muse, and with each subsequent portrait she also transforms, becoming more relaxed and accepting of her body and herself.

 There is a temporary setback when the sheriff, overhearing news of the café, stops by to see for himself.
 Finding Jasmin there, he reminds her that she has overstayed her tourist visa.
 She unhappily leaves, the café reverts to its former subdued self, staying that way until her return months later.

-Jasmine has rejoined the motley 'family' of misfits, having found herself.
+Jasmin has rejoined the motley 'family' of misfits, having found herself.
 The café expands its repertoire of entertainment to singing and dancing.
 Rudi proposes, ensuring she can stay, and Sal returns to Brenda.